fusioncharts/dev_centre_docs/getting-started/flutter/flutter-features.md

 /// and not "doughnut3d"
 ```

-> Note: Use the ‘globalFusionChart’ JavaScript variable when making API calls in order to target the chart object.
+> Note: Use the `globalFusionChart` JavaScript variable when making API calls in order to target the chart object.